aadinathaware/Netflix_Database_SQL/README.md

 - `DATA_LISTED_IN`: Links shows to their genres/categories.
 - `CASTING`: Connects shows to their directors and cast members.

-The `ALL_SHOW_INFO` table is a comprehensive table that combines data from all the above tables using SQL joins.
-It includes fields like show ID, title, director name, cast members, country, date added, release year, rating description, duration, genre, description, and type.

-## Usage Instructions
-1. **ALL_TOGETHER.sql**: Run this file first to create the entire database with all the individual tables.
-2. **final_TABLE.sql**: Execute this file to create the `ALL_SHOW_INFO` table, which consolidates all fields into a single table.
-3. **Database_queries.sql**: This file contains queries to display the top 100 rows from the `ALL_SHOW_INFO` table.
-Running these queries will showcase that the database and the final table have been set up correctly.

-This README is intended to provide a comprehensive guide to understanding and navigating the database created from the Netflix dataset.
-Each step is crucial for the proper setup and viewing of the data within the SQL environment.

-The Entity-Relationship Diagram (ERD) below visually represents the structure and interconnections of the various tables within the database.
-This diagram illustrates how data is organized and related across different aspects of the Netflix shows and movies dataset.
-(Once I have time I will combine several tables into one such as a single MOVIES table which would contain show_id, title, description, duration, etc.)

 <img width="1728" alt="image" src="Schema.png">

 ## Potential Business Questions